eiffel-community/eiffel-intelligence-frontend/wiki/markdown/subscription-handling.md

 </kbd>

 ##### _View_
-The view button is represented as an eye symbol and will open a modal to view data in the subscription.
+The view button is represented as an eye symbol and will open a form window to view data in the subscription.
 ##### _Clone_
-The clone button is represented as a copy symbol and will open a modal to add a new subscription containing the same information as the cloned subscription except the name that must be unique for all subscriptions.
+The clone button is represented as a copy symbol and will open a form window to add a new subscription containing the same information as the cloned subscription except the name that must be unique for all subscriptions.
 ##### _Download_
-The download button is represented as an download symbol and when pressed will open a download window where the user may save the subscription data in .json format.
+The download button is represented as a download symbol and when pressed will open a download window where the user may save the subscription data in .json format.
 ##### _Edit_
-The edit button is represented as an pen symbol and will open a modal to edit data in the subscription.
+The edit button is represented as a pen symbol and will open a form window to edit data in the subscription.
 ##### _Delete_
-The delete button is represented as an trash can symbol and will open confirmation dialogue to delete the subscription.
+The delete button is represented as a trash can symbol and will open confirmation dialogue to delete the subscription.

 **_More Subscriptions related information can be found [here](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown/subscription-API.md) and [here](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown/subscriptions.md)_**